AEGEE/MyAEGEE/events/README.md

 ## General

-The event module shall implement everything related to basic events, giving a common ground for non-statutory events, statutory events and SUs.
+The event module shall implement everything related to basic events and their applications.
+Statutory events and SUs will be implemented in another microservices.
 Find the API documentation on [Apiary](http://docs.omsevents.apiary.io/#).

 Also, any help is appreciated!
 Just contact Nico (AEGEE-Dresden, blacksph3re) and/or check the instructions in the [wiki](https://oms-project.atlassian.net/wiki/).